How to Create Digital Signatures for Remote Work

 In case you haven’t noticed, the roads are deserted and the offices are quiet at the moment.
 Nobody is around to keep the scanner working, not to mention most small businesses have been forced to close their physical offices to protect their employees.

 However, even in normal times, both electronic and digital methods of signing documents have always been more convenient than the old way.
-You don’t need to call over your secretary to print a document so you can sign it or make a quick dash to the printer’s yourself.
+You don’t need to call over your secretary to print a document so you can sign it or make a quick dash to the printer yourself.
 And if the recipient of the document lives on the other side of the country, you don’t need postage when they can get the document instantly just by you clicking a button.

 Another advantage of electronic and digital signatures is the speed.
-Imagine if you hadve to append your signature to dozens of documents immediately.
-You will would be needing a hand massage sooner rather than later.
+Imagine if you had to append your signature to dozens of documents immediately.
+You would be needing a hand massage sooner rather than later.
 With an electronic signature, you can mass-sign however many copies of the e-documents in one stroke.

 But, what is the point of ease of use if the medium is less secure, right?
 You don’t need to worry about that either, if you are using a true digital signature, as opposed to an electronic signature.
 Digital signatures are unique identifiers that attach the identity of the signer to the document.
 If someone studies your hand signature long enough, they might be able to replicate it.
 A digital signature is impossible to forge — unless your private key becomes exposed.